webia1/Frontend-Ecosystem/NGXS/ReadMe.md

 When defining a selector, you can also pass other selectors into the signature of the `Selector` decorator to join other selectors with this state selector.

-If you do not change the Selector Options (see [above](#selector-options)) then these selectors will have the following signature in NGXS v3.x:
+If you do not change the Selector Options (see &rarr; selector-options) then these selectors will have the following signature in NGXS v3.x:

 ```ts
 @State<PreferencesStateModel>({ ... })